 Geckoboard likes to live on a wall.
 That’s where you’ll truly see its full potential and make it a part of your business in an engaging and transparent way.
 Read our guide to mounting your dashboard on a wall.

 Privacy and sharing

 Making sure your data is being communicated to the right people is of paramount importance.
-Geckoboard can be shared in several ways, and you, as an admin, have control over who can and can’t view your dashboards.
+Geckoboard can be shared in several ways, and you, as an Account owner, have control over who can and can’t view your dashboards.

-Adding a read-only user will enable them to log in and view (but not edit) a dashboard you have assigned them, regardless of whether or not you have activated a sharing link.
-If you refresh a sharing link they will still be able to view the dashboard you have assigned them to.
+You can share your dashboards with other users by adding them to your account or to particular dashboards.
+This will enable them to log in and view a dashboard, regardless of whether or not you have activated a sharing link.
+If you refresh a sharing link they will still be able to view any dashboards that their level of access grants them access to.